 Warren Buffett has advised DIY retail investors to simply buy a low-cost S&P 500 index fund and sit back and relax.
-Here we’ll look at how to invest in the S&P 500 index with the 3 best S&P 500 ETFs – VOO, IVV, and SPY – and why you might want one over the others.
+Here we’ll look at how to invest in the S&P 500 index with the 3 best S&P 500 ETFs – VOO, IVV, and SPY – and why you might want one over the others for 2022.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 Introduction – What Is the S&P 500 Index?

 The S&P 500 Index, the modern shorthand name of the Standard & Poor’s 500 Index, is simply a curated collection of the 500 largest publicly traded companies in the United States based on total market capitalization.

 The index as we know it today was started in 1957.
 It is probably the most followed stock index, including household names like Apple, Amazon, Disney, Google, Microsoft, Johnson & Johnson, etc. These components are weighted in the index by their size, with the top 10 holdings making up over 25% of the index.